This month marks the 3 year anniversary of my first home purchase, and can you believe I’ve already been able to save time and money off my mortgage?

 What do I mean by lifestyle upgrades?
 I mean that whenever I get a chunk of money outside my normal paycheck, or when my paycheck has increased, instead of buying more stuff I put that extra money toward my debt and investments.

-In the last 3 years I’ve used tax returns, birthday money, continuing education refunds, and pay raises to make extra principle payments.
+In the last 3 years I’ve used tax returns, birthday money, continuing education refunds, and pay raises to make extra principal payments.
 For the most part, my principle only payments were sporadic and whenever an extra chunk of money came in.

 By avoiding lifestyle upgrades and making my extra payments automatic, I’ve been able to stick to the same monthly budget since purchasing the home.
 I’ve been able to work toward my goal of saving on interest and paying off my mortgage early without making sacrifices to my lifestyle.